sul-dlss/gis-robot-suite/README.md

-Demo-Bots
+Robot-Suite-Base
 ---------

-This is an example robot project using the new `robot-master`/`robot-controller`/`lyber-core` framework, which builds upon `resque` for job-management.
+This is a baseline robot project using the new `robot-master`/`robot-controller`/`lyber-core` framework, which builds upon `resque` for job-management.

+The idea is that if you're creating a new robot suite, you would fork this repo as a starting point.

 An example robot as found in `robots/demo/a1_first.rb` looks like this
 ```ruby